vaido-world/C-Language/PathVariableWin32CheckExecutable.md

+## Check if path variable contains a folder path with tcc.exe executable inside
 ## To check if executable exist in the path variable
 Simply get the path variable.
 Loop the variable by the character `;`